 - The performance of the participant or any of their authorised representatives under any contract entered into by them.
 This will include, but not be limited to, assessing whether:

 a) The participant or authorised bidder has failed to deliver ACCUs (whether in whole or in part, or in accordance with one or more agreed or varied delivery schedules) under, or has in any other manner breached, any contract to which it is party.

-b) The participant or authorised bidder has provided any representation or warranty in relation to any contract to which it is party or any of its projects that the Clean Energy Regulator believes is or was untrue, inaccurate, incomplete or misleading.
+b) The participant or authorised bidder has provided any representation or warranty in relation to any contract to which it is party or any of its projects that the Agency believes is or was untrue, inaccurate, incomplete or misleading.